 The school offers the Primary National Curriculum (Key Stage 2) and R.E. to all children.
 This may be delivered through cross-curricular learning and through separate subject teaching.
 We feel this provides a good balance for children.
 We aim to ensure that every child's needs are met and that all our children, whatever their ability, are able to feel that they have achieved success and progressed in their learning.

 We use a variety of teaching approaches to suit the different abilities and needs of the children.
 There is whole class, group and individual teaching; including practical first hand experience and research work.
-We use I.C.T. and digital technologies to support all areas of the curriculum.
+We use I.C.T. and digital technologies to support all areas of the curriculum, including online resources and activities on the Home Learning page of this website.
 The aim is that all lessons should be stimulating, purposeful and relevant to the children.
 The school is organised into year group teams, with four classes in each team.
 These teams work together to plan the curriculum.

 Through our curriculum plans, which clearly share our learning intentions, we aim to: